mikedizzle/starfoster-new/content/en/blog/the-dragon-of-23rd-street.md

 ---
 author: Star Foster
-title: The Dragon of 23rd Street
+title: The Dragon of 23rd Street (KU)
 description: Description of The Dragon of 23rd Street by Haley Ryan
 date: 2022-08-23T15:44:05.339Z
 thumbnail: /star-foster.png